Maximal Entanglement and Teleportation using an Arthurs-Kelly type Interaction for Qubits: Abstract

 \section{Abstract}

-We study entanglement generation between a system qubit and three apparatus qubits using an exactly soluble Arthurs-Kelly type model.
+We study entanglement generation between a system qubit and three apparatus qubits using an exactly solvable Arthurs-Kelly type model.
 We demonstrate the possibility of generating an EPR-like maximally entangled system-apparatus state, in which the second qubit of the usual EPR state is replaced by a three qubit state.
-We design a very simple teleportation protocol to transfer the unknown state of the system onto one of the apparatus qubits which can then be teleported via a quantum channel.
+We design a very simple protocol to transfer the unknown state of the system onto one of the apparatus qubits which can then be sent elsewhere via a quantum channel.
+This protocol can be seen as an alternative teleportation scheme.